samay-app/samay/README.md

 ### Setup

-Go to [Firebase](https://firebase.google.com/) and create a project.
+Go to [Firebase](https://firebase.google.com/) and create a new project.
 In the authentication section, enable sign-in with Google.
 Then generate a private key from Project Overview > Project Settings > Service Accounts > Firebase Admin SDK.
 Next, make a copy of the .env.example file to .env and set the vars corresponding to the private key you generated.
+Set the public encryption key and IV variables too which is used for email encryption.

 ### Run

+Make sure to start MongoDB first.
+Then run the RocketMeet-server using:

 ```bash
 $ npm run dev